Plastic Food Packaging: State of the Science on Chemical Constituents and Health Hazards

 He has served as a member of numerous scientific committees and expert panels, including: the American Academy of Pediatrics’ Executive Committee of the Council for Environmental Health; the Science and Technical Advisory Committee for the World Trade Center Health Program; the National Children’s Study Methodological Review Panel of the National Academy of Sciences; the United Nations Environment Programme Steering Committee on a Global Outlook for Chemicals; and the Board of Scientific Counselors for the National Center for Environmental Health at the Centers for Disease Control and Prevention (CDC).

-This webinar will last for 1 hour and will be recorded for our call and webinar archive.
+It lasted for 1 hour and was recorded for our call and webinar archive.